UPES Dehradun BA Admissions 2026

 Take 4–5 mock tests per week

-Revise formulas, reactions, vocabulary daily
+Revise formulas, reactions, and vocabulary daily

 Avoid learning new topics